zguesmi/image2speech/README.md

 ## Description

 image2speech is an Ethereum ready dapp that applies google's [tesseract-OCR](https://github.com/tesseract-ocr/tesseract) engine to extract text from images.
-So whether you are creating a billing app or converting images to searchable pdfs, image2speech is the right tool. text2speech uses also [mimic](https://github.com/MycroftAI/mimic) text-to-speech engine to convert text to speech and save them in wav format.
+So whether you are creating a billing app or converting images to searchable pdfs, image2speech is your tool. text2speech uses also [mimic](https://github.com/MycroftAI/mimic) tts engine to convert text to speech and save them in wav format.

 ![demo](./images/demo.png)